01. History of Asbestos Use

 Asbestos Litigation Against Duro Dyne Corporation

 Duro Dyne was first named a defendant in an asbestos lawsuit in 1988.
 Following that case, more workers and consumers began filing personal injury lawsuits against Duro Dyne.
 By the time the company filed for bankruptcy in 2018, they had faced nearly 9,000 asbestos cases.
+If you believe you or a loved one was exposed, learn how a mesothelioma lawyer can help.

 A California jury awarded Genaro Garcia $325,369 for past and future medical expenses for peritoneal mesothelioma, $530,250 for lost earnings and $1.05 million for non-economic damages, $300,000 of which was awarded to his wife.